MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/r-tutorial-predictive-model-prepare-data.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

 ::: moniker range=">=sql-server-ver15||>=sql-server-linux-ver15||=sqlallproducts-allversions"
-In part two of this four-part tutorial series, you'll prepare data from a database using Python.
-Later in this series, you'll use this data to train and deploy a linear regression model in Python with SQL Server Machine Learning Services or on Big Data Clusters.
+In part two of this four-part tutorial series, you'll prepare data from a database using R. Later in this series, you'll use this data to train and deploy a linear regression model in R with SQL Server Machine Learning Services or on Big Data Clusters.
 ::: moniker-end
 ::: moniker range="=sql-server-2017||=sqlallproducts-allversions"
-In part two of this four-part tutorial series, you'll prepare data from a database using Python.
-Later in this series, you'll use this data to train and deploy a linear regression model in Python with SQL Server Machine Learning Services.
+In part two of this four-part tutorial series, you'll prepare data from a database using R. Later in this series, you'll use this data to train and deploy a linear regression model in Python with SQL Server Machine Learning Services.
 ::: moniker-end

 In this article, you'll learn how to: